iltuoconsulenteit/DocCropper/wiki/Installation.md

 # Installation

 DocCropper can run on Windows, macOS, and Linux.
 The recommended approach is to use the provided installer scripts which will clone the repository, set up the Python environment, and optionally configure your license key.
+If Git is not installed, the scripts attempt to install it using your system package manager (winget, apt, yum or brew).

 ## Windows